siddhantwaghjale/siddhant-waghjale.github.io/_pages/about.md

 ### Let’s Connect!
 I’m passionate about the transformative power of AI and am always open to collaborations, discussions, and new challenges.
 Whether it’s about improving code generation efficiency, enhancing natural language understanding, or developing novel multimodal AI systems, I’m excited to explore the possibilities that lie ahead.

-Feel free to explore my [projects and publications](https://arxiv.org/abs/2407.14044) and connect with me on [LinkedIn](https://www.linkedin.com/in/siddhant-waghjale/).
+Feel free to explore my projects and connect with me on [LinkedIn](https://www.linkedin.com/in/siddhant-waghjale/).
 Let’s discuss AI, research opportunities, or potential collaborations!